olumbah1/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+# Database Design
+Users, Properties, Bookings, Reviews, and Payments

+1. User

+Fields:

+id (unique identifier)

+username

+email

+password (hashed)

+profile_picture

+is_host (boolean indicating if user can list properties)

+Relationships:

+A User can be a host who owns multiple Properties.

+A User can book multiple Properties.

+A User can write multiple Reviews.

+A User can have multiple Payments (for bookings).

+2. Property

+Fields:

+id

+host (ForeignKey to User)

+title

+description

+address

+price_per_night

+max_guests

+amenities (e.g., wifi, kitchen)

+Relationships:

+Each Property belongs to one User (host).

+A Property can have many Bookings.

+A Property can have many Reviews.

+3. Booking

+Fields:

+id

+property (ForeignKey to Property)

+guest (ForeignKey to User)

+start_date

+end_date

+total_price

+status (e.g., pending, confirmed, canceled)

+Relationships:

+A Booking belongs to one Property.

+A Booking belongs to one User (guest).

+A Booking can have one or more Payments associated.

+4. Review

+Fields:

+id

+booking (ForeignKey to Booking)

+reviewer (ForeignKey to User)

+rating (e.g., 1-5 stars)

+comment

+created_at

+Relationships:

+A Review belongs to one Booking.

+A Review belongs to one User (reviewer).

+Through Booking, the review indirectly relates to a Property.

+5. Payment

+Fields:

+id

+booking (ForeignKey to Booking)

+payer (ForeignKey to User)

+amount

+payment_method (e.g., credit card, PayPal)

+payment_status (e.g., completed, pending)

+payment_date

+Relationships:

+A Payment is associated with one Booking.

+A Payment is made by one User (payer).